baytelman/backend-interview/README.md

 ## Challenge: Create an API server/application

-- Write a server application that offers at least 3 endpoints:
-  - Define the game's known dictionary (see bellow).
-  - Start a new game by providing a board.
-  - Validate a play within a board.
+Write a REST-ful API that allows to start and stop a timer to track time spent in different projects.
+Each project has a unique text-based identifier (example `backend-interview`).

+The API should offer 2 endpoins for tracking:
+- Start the timer for project XYZ
+- Stop the timer for project XYZ

+The API should offer 2 endpoints for reporting:
+- All projects: Report the list of projects and total time for every project
+- **Extra goal**: One project: Report the total time and list the individual time segments for a project

+### Pay attention to details

+- The API should error with the corresponding code if the call is invalid (i.e. starting twice, ending twice, ending an unknown project).
+- Report should only consider closed segments (ignore if the current time segment has started but it hasn't ended).

+## Reporting output

+Your API should output JSON results.

+For all projects:
+- List each project with its total minutes spent

+**Extra goal**: For individual reports, you should include
+- Total minutes spent in the project
+- List of time segments (start-end) and minutes

+## Code

 - You can use any boilerplate or start project.
 If you need help with this, let us know and we will share a quick-starter project promptly.
 - Keep your code **separated from the boilerplate**, so it's easier to review your work.
 - We prefer TypeScript or typed JavaScript, or Ruby on Rails.

-### Rules of the game

-- Each game has a board of 16 tiles (4x4):
-  - Tiles have a single letter to each of them.
-- Players for a game can make a play by selecting a series of tiles to form words.
-- Plays are valid if the tiles satisfy all these conditions:
-  - Consecutive tiles are neighbors (including diagonals).
-  - Tiles can only be used once in each play, but they can be used again in future plays.
-  - The formed word is at least 3 letters.
-  - The formed word is present in the app's dictionary.

-### API design

-Design an API to play, including endpoints to allow:

-- Defining the app's dictionary.
-- Starting a new game with a specific board distribution.
-- Validating a play on one of the games previously started.

 ### Implementing your code

-- Your app should satify the rules of the game and follow your API design.
+- Your app should satify the requirements above and follow a well defined API design.
 - Your API routes should be documented (including parameters), implicitely (in code) or explicitely.
 - You can use any type of persistance (app memory, in-memory database, database engine, etc).